tahadnan/ttask-manager/README.md

 - Remove tasks from the list
 - View current tasks and completed tasks

+##What's new with the 0.1.0:

+This release introduces a new feature that allows the TaskManager to save and load its state to/from a JSON file.
+This means that users can now persist their task lists across sessions, making it easier to manage their tasks.
+Additionally, the code has been refactored to improve readability and maintainability.

 ## Usage

 Here's a quick example of how to use the TaskManager: